-Mitchell & Whale is a finalist in the 2017 Insurance Canada Technology Awards (ICTA) for the Insurance Chatbot on our website to service customers, similar to the financial Robo-adviser.
+On February 29th 2017 Mitchell & Whale was awarded 1st Runner-Up at the Insurance Canada Technology Awards (ICTA) ceremony in Toronto, ON. for the Insurance Chatbot on our website to service customers.

 The Chatbot can give a quote, take an insurance claim, set up a call, take a change request and a growing number of service calls.

 Disclosure – we’re not the expert, we are learning right along with the bot, but we’re sharing our learnings so far.

 Let’s start by clarifying ‘what is a Chatbot’ and ‘how does it work’.
 A Chatbot is not to be confused with a chat feature that is available and used by many insurance brokers on their websites today that is manned by a human.
 A Chatbot is a service, powered by rules and sometimes artificial intelligence that you interact with via a chat interface.
 The service can be any number of things ranging from functional to fun, and it could live inside any major chat product, like Facebook messenger.